fortify-presales/IWA/README.md

 ### Release (Docker Image)

-The JAR file can be built into a [Docker](https://www.docker.com/) image using the provided `Dockerfile` and the following commands:
+The JAR file can be built into a [Docker](https://www.docker.com/) image using the provided `Dockerfile` in `src/main/configs` and the following commands:

 ```
 mvn -Pjar clean package
-docker build -t iwa .
+docker build -t iwa -f src/main/configs/Dockerfile .
 ```

 or on Windows:

 ```
 mvn -Pjar clean package
-docker build -f Dockerfile.win -t iwa .
+docker build -t iwa -f src\main\configs\Dockerfile.win .
 ```

 This image can then be executed using the following commands: